-- 28.1 Room searches may be required when there is suspicion that stolen items are being concealed or if materials that are either illegal or are against the School Rules are being hidden. - 28.2 Suspicion may be raised through behaviour changes, information from peers or other individuals. - 28.3 The Head of Boarding will, in most cases, lead this process along with another member of staff.
-There will always be two members of staff present when a search is taking place. - 28.4 When carrying out a search of a room, cupboard or drawer: - Extent and nature of a search should be proportionate to the risk factors (e.g., avoiding accusations of ulterior motive or victimisation) and the likelihood of the item being found. - If a search is deemed necessary, explain the suspicions to the individual or group with a witness present. - Explain that you want to carry out a search of their area and belongings. - Ask for their permission.
+- If a search is deemed necessary, explain the suspicions to the individual or group with a witness present. - Explain that you want to carry out a search of their area and belongings. - Ask for their permission.
 If this is given, ask for the consent form to be signed and carry out the search with them present, with another staff witness present.
 If no consent is agreed but suspicion is high (e.g., a credible belief that illegal drugs are being stored for use), the Headmaster may sanction a search or the Police may be called to carry out the search on behalf of the School. - The School may need to permit a search in a pupil's absence; again, this would be done a) with consent in absentia via contact with home; or b) without consent in absentia.
 Parents are to be informed in any event.
 When conducting the search, staff should allow the student concerned to carry out the movement of items in the room unless it is felt that there is a danger of the items being manipulated in order to conceal them further. - All drug searches should be carried out by the Head of Boarding with either the Deputy Head or Headmaster present where possible.
 When carrying out drug searches gloves from the medical kit should be worn. - Following the search, the Consent Forms, details of the how the search was conducted and any items removed should be bagged together and stored securely until they can be passed onto the Headmaster or the Deputy Head. - Drugs should be handed into the Police.

-29 Electronic Devices
+28 Electronic Devices

-- 29.1 Electronic devices may be seized and examined for relevant data or files which might offend the law or school rules, for instance accessing sites which might suggest that a pupil is being radicalised Prevent Duty (2015). - 29.2 Where there are concerns about children who may be at risk of being drawn into terrorism, the DSL or Deputy Head will contact the Area Safeguarding Team. - 29.3 Other contacts for agency involvement: local police force, 101 (the non-emergency police number); DfE dedicated telephone helpline and mailbox for non-emergency advice for staff and governors: 020 7340 7264 or email counter-extremism@education.gsi.gov.uk (open Mon-Friday 9am-6pm) Pornographic images of children or extreme pornographic images must be delivered to the Police as soon as possible. - 29.4 Abusive messages or messaging which suggests any form of bullying should be copied and given to the DSL and Director of Wellbeing.
+- 28.1 Electronic devices may be seized and examined for relevant data or files which might offend the law or school rules, for instance accessing sites which might suggest that a pupil is being radicalised Prevent Duty (2015). - 28.2 Where there are concerns about children who may be at risk of being drawn into terrorism, the DSL or Deputy Head will contact the Area Safeguarding Team. - 28.3 Other contacts for agency involvement: local police force, 101 (the non-emergency police number); DfE dedicated telephone helpline and mailbox for non-emergency advice for staff and governors: 020 7340 7264 or email counter-extremism@education.gsi.gov.uk (open Mon-Friday 9am-6pm) Pornographic images of children or extreme pornographic images must be delivered to the Police as soon as possible. - 28.4 Abusive messages or messaging which suggests any form of bullying should be copied and given to the DSL and Director of Wellbeing.
 Reference can be made to the School's Safeguarding and Anti-Bullying Policies.

-30 Theft
+29 Theft